-Step 2 – Contact a real estate agent
+Step 2 – Contact a real estate agent in Bronx

-We can arrange a time to meet so we can talk about why you want to buy a home and get an idea of your upcoming plans.
+We'll book a time to meet so we can talk about your real estate needs and get an idea of your future plans.

 I'll also help you get started on your loan.

-Step 4 – Comprehend the market
+Step 4 – Understand the housing market

 Step 6 – Negotiate

-The state of the market determines how aggressively we negotiate the deal.
+Market circumstances determine how aggressively we negotiate the deal.

-Step 7 – Get financing
+Step 7 – Secure a loan

 Step 8 – Close the deal

 You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your application.